FidoProject/Fido/README.md

 ## Authors

 The Fido library was primarily developed by [Michael Truell](https://github.com/truell20).
-[Joshua Gruenstein](https://github.com/joshuagruenstein) helped develop Fido's robotic simulator.
+[Joshua Gruenstein](https://github.com/joshuagruenstein) helped develop Fido's robotic simulator; most of his commits are to the schematics and paper of [a recently decoupled research study](https://github.com/FidoProject/Research).

 ## Beta Status